Kschang knows a fair amount about frauds, scams, Ponzi schemes, pyramid schemes, and multi-level marketing.

 The government will not save you from yourself if you do no "due diligence" and join a scam that pretends to be a legitimate business.
 By the time the government decides to intervene, you're probably in too deep.

 Fatal Flaws Unless Corrected

 We have listed five flaws in the fundamental MLM business model itself, and they are endemic to the system.
-The additional factors such as relative lack of government oversight, and rise of international pseudo-MLM scams, makes the entire industry indeed extremely dangerous for any one to contemplate joining without thorough study of the situation.
+The additional factors, such as relative lack of government oversight, and the rise of international pseudo-MLM scams, makes the entire industry indeed extremely dangerous for anyone to contemplate joining without thorough study of the situation.

 - The profitability of the product was often misrepresented in recruitment drives, because the marketing costs were never mentioned.
-You are only told "you pay this, you can sell it for that".
-The "before expenses" profit margin looks impressive, but without any numbers on the expenses most people completely forgot about it altogether.
+You are only told "you pay this, you can sell it for that."
+The "before expenses" profit margin looks impressive, but without any numbers on the expenses, most people completely forget about it altogether.

-- Sales figures are propped up through autoship, self-consumption, and so on so sales commission are enriching the uplines while downlines remain unprofitable
+- Sales figures are propped up through autoship, self-consumption, and so on, so sales commissions are enriching the uplines while downlines remain unprofitable.

 - When enough people quit, the MLM goes under as it no longer have enough sales to sustain itself.

 Basically, many Network Marketing, or MLM are selling the dream of "passive income", instead of actually selling the products like it is supposed to, and that is the root of all fatal flaws.
 The passive income should be incidental and the reward of great salesmanship, not the ultimate "endgame".

 Here are a few ideas, though the chances of any of these getting implemented is minimal: